Banata

 bash

-# Build
+# Build the app

 npm run build

-# Start (with process manager like PM2)
+# Run with a process manager like PM2

 pm2 start npm --name "myapp" -- start

-Step 3: Update OAuth Callback URLs
+Step 3 — Update OAuth Callback URLs

 ProviderProduction Callback URL